 It is hard to deny the importance of water being at the core of our coastal existence.

-In fact many of the mountains that I can see from my home are not places that you could hike at all.
+In fact many of the mountains that you can see from our former Roanoke home are not places that you could hike at all.
 Of course if you limit yourself to the Appalachian Trail and the peaks connected to it or the Blue Ridge Parkway, you can get to some great spots, but unfortunately those aren't the mountains that are in my backyard.

 The water at the coast is more accessible.
 The White Oak River that I see out the window of my office at home can be reached by sliding my kayak in the water from my backyard and paddling ten minutes.
 The water that I see while I am walking along the Point at Emerald Isle only takes a few minutes to reach by skiff.